 Kris received her M.S. in Communicative Disorders from San Francisco State University in 2001 and an M.A. in Integral Counseling Psychology from the California Institute of Integral Studies in San Francisco in 2010.
 She maintains her Certificate of Clinical Competence (CCC) from the American Speech-Language Hearing Association and is licensed to practice in California.

 Kris has provided assessment and treatment for students ages 5 to 22 in the public school setting and ages 3 to 22 in private practice.
 She works with a wide range of speech and language disorders, specializing in language disorders that impact receptive and expressive language, reading, writing and social skill development, such as learning disabilities, auditory processing, Autism, Attention Deficit Disorder and Traumatic Brain Injury.

 Working with students from a variety of socio-cultural and ethnic backgrounds, Kris is experienced at determining the appropriate level of therapeutic intervention and is sensitive to family dynamics.
 With this in mind, the clinical relationship and generalization of skills are a primary focus in therapy sessions to facilitate effective and efficient acquisition of skills.
 An inclusive practice with families and other service providers supports this holistic approach to treatment and progress.

-Kris supervises graduate students, interns and Clinical Fellows in the public school system who provide services to students from pre-school to age 22.
+Kris supervises graduate students, interns and Clinical Fellows in the public school system who provide services to students from pre-school to young adults.

 Listen to this interview with Kris on Blog Talk Radio and learn about her approach and experience in working with clients and families in her private practice.